wp-plugins/media-library-assistant/readme.txt

 The optional <strong>",single" indicator</strong> defines how to handle fields with multiple values.
 It must immediately follow the field name and end with the closing delimiter ('+]').
 There can be no spaces in this part of the parameter.
 If this part of the parameter is present, only the first value of the field will be returned.
 Use this indicator to limit the data returned for a custom field, taxonomy or metadata field that can have many values.

-There are four prefix values for field-level data.
+There are five prefix values for field-level data.
 Prefix values must be coded as shown; all lowercase letters.

+* `query`: The parameters defined in the `[mla_gallery]` shortcode.
+For example, if your shortcode is `[mla gallery attachment_tag=my-tag div-class=some_class]` you can access the parameters as `[+query:attachment_tag+]` and `[+query:div-class+]` respectively.
+Only the parameters actually coded in the shortcode are accessible; default values for parameters not actually coded are not available.
+You can define your own parameters, e.g., `div-class`; they will be accessible as field-level data but will otherwise be ignored.
 * `custom`: WordPress custom fields, which you can define and populate on the Edit Media screen.
 The field name, or key, can contain spaces and some punctuation characters.
 You <strong>cannot use the plus sign ('+')</strong> in a field name you want to use with `[mla_gallery]`.
 Custom field names are case-sensitive; "client" and "Client" are not the same.
 * `terms`: WordPress Category, tag or custom taxonomy terms.
 For this category, you code the name of the taxonomy as the field name.
 The term(s) associated with the attachment will be displayed in the `[mla_gallery]`.
 Note that you must use the name/slug string for taxonomy, not the "title" string.
 For example, use "attachment-category" or "attachment-tag", not "Att.
 Category" or "Attachment Category".